 Lastly, there is the competitive group where the word ‘sport’ gets used widely with a lot more free-range.
 It is within this group of anglers that the competitive edge and tactics lie.
 The line between feel-free fun and winning isn’t blurred, and these anglers go out to catch fish and as many as they need to win.

 So, where does the debate start and end?
-Thinking about fly fishing (or talking on fishing podcast) for enjoyment and fly fishing as a sport can lead us down very different paths, but these paths aren’t that different at all.
+Thinking about fly fishing (or talking on fly fishing podcasts) for enjoyment and fly fishing as a sport can lead us down very different paths, but these paths aren’t that different at all.

 How different is a passionate fly fisherman who puts many hours of practice and learning into becoming better and more skilled than a professional competitive fly fisher who does the same in preparation for their big competition or tournament?
 In short, nothing!